ABORTION AND THE NEW AMERICAN MINORITY

 America's future has a minority voice in our national affairs!

-In addition to the 55 million Americans under age 40 that have been killed from abortion since Roe v.
-Wade, family growth has also become reduced by materialism and homosexuality.
-This has had a phenomenal impact on our population curve - for the first time in world history we have a preponderance of the elderly, and, with 55 million Americans missing under age 40, a relative sparsity of the young.
+Family growth has also become reduced by materialism and homosexuality.
+This has had a phenomenal impact on our population curve - for the first time in world history we have a preponderance of the elderly, and, with 60 million Americans missing under age 43, a relative sparsity of the young.
 This is in contrast to Mexico, which has 100 million people, 50% of which are less than 30 years of age.
 In view of extensive Hispanic immigration, the future of the USA will likely be heavily influenced by the youth of Mexico. ¿Hablas Espanol?

 Be Pro-Choice - Choose the Baby!